The LEARCredential

 Instead of inefficient and insecure paper or PDFs, in DOME we use Verifiable Credentials to represent an eMandate.
 Given that we are in the EU, in DOME we use eIDAS electronic signatures or seals to make the credential a legal document with higher legal certainty than using other types of digital signatures (for example, a qualified electronic signature has in the EU the same legal validity as a handwritten signature).

-In DOME, the specific powers being delegated are related to the interaction of an employee of an organisation with DOME, for example to authorise the employee perform onboarding or creating a Product Offering in the marketplace.
+In DOME, the specific powers being delegated are related to the interaction of an employee of an organisation with the DOME ecosystem, for example to authorise the employee perform onboarding, creating a Product Offering in the marketplace or contracting a product from a provider.

 The LEARCredential (Legal Entity Authorised Representative Credential):